Risk Management

 What stands out

-• Multi-tenant architecture is purpose-built for MSPs and vCISOs managing multiple client programs, a use case most startup-focused tools handle poorly
+• Multi-tenant architecture is purpose-built for MSPs and IT service providers managing compliance across multiple client accounts, a capability most startup-focused GRC tools do not offer at all.

 What to know before buying